EyeLoveKnots

 It most likely will not tell you to make the slip knot, but you always start with one.

-Next, we will double crochet across the chain.
+Next, I will show you how to double crochet from a chain working all the way across the chain.
 Together, this will read in one of these ways:

 Yarn over (shown from the chain tutorial – yours will have many chains under your thumb)…